msroque/RealTimeAasx/README.md

 ### Docker Setup

 After downloading Docker Desktop, create the following images and volume.
+Make sure XQuartz is open and running in the background.

 1. Create the shared volume in the Terminal.